anwareset/mikhmon-container/README.md

 **MikroTik Hotspot Monitor V3** by [**laksa19**](https://github.com/laksa19) inside container.

 ## Description
-This image is using latest [alpine](https://hub.docker.com/_/alpine) for the base with PHP 7.4 as the runtime, executed by `www-data` user.
+This image is using latest [alpine](https://hub.docker.com/_/alpine) for the base with PHP 7.4 as the runtime, executed by user `www-data`.
 The exposed port is `80/tcp` and the default volume is pointed at `/var/www/html` which is the [source code](https://github.com/laksa19/mikhmonv3) located inside container.
 Hopefully, this will comply with any container orchestration platform like [Kubernetes](https://kubernetes.io) for the best practice of scaling and high availability.

 ## Usages
 ### Docker